JordanHatch/simple-handbook/index.md

 **simple-handbook** is a ready-made static site to convert Markdown files into online documentation.

-It is built on the static-site generator [Eleventy](https://11ty.dev/) and is preconfigured to automatically deploy to [GitHub Pages](https://pages.github.com/).
+It is built with the static-site generator [Eleventy](https://11ty.dev/) and is preconfigured to automatically deploy to [GitHub Pages](https://pages.github.com/).

 # Features